rskahmi/deteksi-masker/README.md

 💻 Easy to run locally.

 # 🧠 Technologies Used
-Backend: Flask (Python)
+-Backend: Flask (Python)
-Frontend: HTML, CSS, JavaScript
+-Frontend: HTML, CSS, JavaScript
-Machine Learning: TensorFlow / Keras
+-Machine Learning: TensorFlow / Keras
-Computer Vision: OpenCV
+-Computer Vision: OpenCV
-Webcam API: getUserMedia
+-Webcam API: getUserMedia

 # 🗂️ Dataset
 The dataset used to train the model is available at: